 - New World of Darkness:

 - Vampires are dead humans resurrected to unlife by an as yet unexplained but likely magical force.
 Arcadia will not mutate them because, to borrow a line from Doctor Who, they are facts, in the metaphysical sense: they cannot change.
 They are stuck the way they are, and nothing (about the twisted nature of the Fae realm - let's just ignore the Ordo Dracul for the purposes of this discussion) will ever change that.
 They were human; they were not created, whether by man or the God-Machine.
 They already have powers, so the desperation to take up the vigil never comes to them.
-Only humans can be embraced, not spirits made flesh (which is one explanation as to why some embraces don't work: that might have been a werewolf who hadn't undergone their first change).
-Having what may very well be a minor god of death living in your soul is one of the best ways to keep yourself from being consigned to unlife, providing you're lucky enough to get one's attention and you're willing to make the deal (In addition, Sin Eaters can innately see the dead and how old someone is [vampires register as dead to these senses], if you're a Vampire and walk past a Krewe of Sin Eaters, they'll know something is up almost automatically and more often then not try to destroy you for being an undead creature who feeds on humanity.).
+While Luna may be mad, she does not bestow her gifts upon the undead, even if they were wolf-blooded in life.
+Similarly, geists bargain with the newly dead they can restore to life, rather than the undead.
 The Rite of Return was last enacted over six thousand years ago, and there's no-one alive who knows how to perform it - not to mention the question of whether it would work on the undead.
 Lastly, not having the spark of true human life anymore, they can't awaken to true magic, and have lost the deep connection to the Primordial Dream that would allow a primal nightmare to replace their soul.